• Skip to primary navigation

 Halloween Directed Draw: Not-So-Spooky Cat

-This not-so-spooky cat is an adorable Halloween directed draw!
+This not-so-spooky cat is an adorable Halloween directed drawing for kids!
 With a free printable step-by-step guide, your kids will be creating in no time.

 A halloween directed draw of a purple cat with a candy corn nose with a black background and white polka dots.
 The completed piece sits on an orange table next to oil pastels, a paintbrush, and watercolor paints.